 PollEverywhere is a web-based application that allows you to poll students using multiple choice, open-ended, or image hotspot questions (where students are asked to choose/identify part of an image by touching or clicking).
 Students can respond to poll by texting their response (except in image hotspot-type questions) or by visiting pollev.com, and results are displayed live.

-- Better for: Standalone questions, texting option is useful for students without smartphones or other web-enabled devices
+- Texting option is useful for students without smartphones or other web-enabled devices

-Socrative is another web-based application that also offers apps for iOS and Android devices (but can be used with a plain old browser, as well).
+Socrative is another web-based application that also offers apps for iOS and Android devices (but can be used with a browser from a laptop, as well).
 Socrative has more options than PollEverywhere, allowing you to easily create quizzes.
 Multiple choice and short answer questions are supported, and images can be used as part of the question, but image hotspots aren’t supported.

-- Better for: “Grouped” quiz questions (student can move through groups of questions at his/her own pace), can be tied to student names for more detailed data, no limits on participants
+- “Grouped” quiz questions (student can move through groups of questions at his/her own pace)

-- Limitations: No text response options, so a web-enabled device is a must
+- No text response options; so a web-enabled device is a must

 References and Resources